fidian/ansi/README.md

 * `--column-relative[=N]`, `--hpr[=N]`
 * `--line[=N]`, `--vpa[=N]`
 * `--line-relative[=N]`, `--vpr[=N]`
 * `--save-cursor` - Saves the cursor position.
-By default, this will restore the cursor after writing text to the terminal.
+By default, this will restore the cursor after writing text to the terminal unless you use `--no-restore`.
 * `--restore-cursor` - This just restores the cursor position.
 Normally this executes at the end when you use `--save-cursor`.
+* `--hide-cursor` - This also will show the cursor at the end unless you use `--no-restore`.
+* `--show-cursor`

 Options - Colors (Attributes)